 The Corsair HS50 is practically identical to the HS60 in style.
 There are only very few minor differences, like the headband stitching color.
 They kept the same straightforward over-ear gaming design, without any LEDs or RGB lighting, since they are completely passive.
 However, you can get a PS4 Blue variant or an Xbox Green variant (these are only color variances; you don’t have to get a particular model for your console).
 The color accent almost looks like LEDs but is in fact only shiny colored plastic.

-The HS50 also has the same cup design as the HS60 and Corsair HS70 Wireless with grills on the back, which gives it an open-back headphones look.
+The HS50 also has the same cup design as the HS60 and Corsair HS70 Wireless with grilles on the back, which gives it an open-back look.
 The yolks are the same metal ones as on the other models and resemble that of the Cloud II’s design.
-Overall, they are low-profile enough to use outside, but their bulky design might not be ideal for this use case.
+Overall, they are low-profile enough to use outside, but their bulky design might not be ideal for this use.

 The HS50 have the same simple gaming control scheme as the HS60.
 You only have access to a mic-mute button and a volume dial on the left ear-cup.
 You don’t get access to functionalities such as music control and call management since these headphones are gaming-oriented.
 There’s also no in-line remote with channel-mixing control, which would have been useful.
 On the upside, the controls are easy to use.